-Young people on the Carlton public housing estate galvanised together to create opportunities for them and their peers to have influence over their local community.
+Historically, this has mean we’ve provided resources (staff, venue and project budgets) to the young people on the Carlton public housing estate.
+Here these tenacious young people have galvanised together to create opportunities for them and their peers to have influence over their local community.
 With the support of the drum the Carlton Youth Advisory (C’YA) meets monthly to discuss how to create the kind of environment they want for their family to grow up in.

 Since being established in early 2016, C’YA local six young people have meet monthly to discuss their concerns.
 They have voiced increased concerns about substance mis-use in their background.
 In response they have organised meetings and events where C’YA’s members and other residents have presented their worries about safety to CoHealth, the Department of Health & Human Services, Victoria Police, Wilson’s Security and the Church of all Nations.
 CYA’s members have also prepared reports and a short film about these concerns to undertake advocacy on this issue at the local and state government level.